sushma110396/kueue-node-capacity-admission/docs/benchmark.md

 - Increased runnable workload admission rates from 4–20% with the baseline scheduler to 100% across all benchmark scenarios.
 - Eliminated ClusterQueue quota reservation by infeasible workloads, ensuring quota remained available for runnable workloads.
-- Prevented creation of Pods for workloads that exceeded the allocatable CPU or memory capacity of every node, reducing unnecessary scheduling attempts and `FailedScheduling` events.
+- Prevented creation of Pods for workloads that could not fit on any node because their CPU or memory requests exceeded the allocatable capacity of every node, reducing unnecessary scheduling attempts and `FailedScheduling` events.

 ## Limitations